 Question – Manan Gosalia: So I do want to get into what you’re doing on the technology side, but maybe before that, what longer-term changes do you see coming out of this environment?

 Answer – Paul Christopher Reilly: Yes.
 I think it’s kind of early to tell.
 I think that we’ve learned that if 95% of people can work from home and productivity doesn’t fall.
 Certainly, we don’t need 99% of the people in the office.
-So I think the office and the meetings from a cultural standpoint, a bonding standpoint and really deep strategic discussions are certainly helpful for any organization.
-But we had — there is no reason why people can’t work more often from home or that some number, I don’t know what it will be, 30% plus of the sales force will be working from home and other people can work mobilely as they travel, so I think that we will see longer term more people working from.
+So I think the office and the meetings from a cultural standpoint, a bonding standpoint, and really deep strategic discussions are certainly helpful for any organization.
+But we had — there is no reason why people can’t work more often from home or that some number, I don’t know what it will be, 30% plus of the sales force will be working from home and other people can work mobile as they travel, so I think that we will see longer-term more people working from.
 And ironically, just a week before we kind of really shut the offices.
-We had hired someone who had the mobility efforts of PwC, and I told him he had 5 years to get us to what we are working, 30% of our people working from home and then everyone having the mobile capability.
+We had hired someone who had the mobility efforts of PwC, and I told him he had 5 years to get us to what we are working, 30% of our people working from home, and then everyone having the mobile capability.
 So after he’s here a month, I said, I really meant 5 weeks, not 5 months because we virtually were there.
 So I think that’s going to be a change.
 We’ve learned that we can have effective meetings like this conference without flying.
-We’ve learned that even client engagement, the clients have learned these technologies where they were afraid of them before.
+We’ve learned that even with client engagement, the clients have learned these technologies where they were afraid of them before.
 We have 80-year old clients on Zoom and doing e-signature, which didn’t happen before the pandemic very often.
 So I think it is going to change how we work, but we’re going to have to learn.
 And I think part of that depends on the course of the virus as we get into a heavy second wave.
-I think it’s going to be — people are going to be more leery about getting into the offices or crowded spaces.
+I think it’s going to be — people are going to be leerier about getting into the offices or crowded spaces.
 If it’s something we get a vaccine, and it kind of goes away, we’ll see what that new normal is.
 And I think — I don’t think it’s going to be 80% working from home, but I don’t think it’s going to be 80% or 90% wanting to come to the office every day.

 Johnson & Johnson (Goldman Sachs Global Healthcare Conference – 6/10)